BuonOmo/ulysse.md/_posts/2023-06-22-TerminalTerminalGit-Bash.md

 title: TerminalTerminalGit Bash
 author: Ulysse
 meta:
-	description: You also fell for it, didn't you?
+  description: You also fell for it, didn’t you?
 ---

 From time to time, an intern at GitHub (or a staff eng, who knows) tries